prometheusresearch/rios/docs/source/sms_interaction_specification.rst

 ``instrument``
     :Type: `Instrument Reference Object`_
     :Constraints: Required
-    :Description: This property specifies which Instrument Definition the Interaction is based on.
+    :Description: This property specifies which :doc:`Instrument Definition
+                  </instrument_specification>` the Interaction is based on.

 ``defaultLocalization``
     :Type: String; Must be in the form of a `RFC5646`_ Language Tag